 Best spaghetti Westerns

-There's a renewed interest in spaghetti Westerns in 2024 thanks to an unlikely source: Beyoncé.
-The music icon's Grammy-nominated album, "Cowboy Carter," came out in March 2024, and in a press release, she described it as a "body of work [that] undulates from singing cowboy and Blaxploitation to spaghetti Westerns and fantasy."
+In 2024, there's been a renewed interest in spaghetti Westerns, thanks to an unlikely source: Beyoncé.
+The music icon's"Cowboy Carter" came out in March 2024, and in a press release, she described her first country album as a "body of work [that] undulates from singing cowboy and Blaxploitation to spaghetti Westerns and fantasy."
+The album's influence became all the more apparent in November 2024 when it was nominated for 11 Grammys—and on Feb.
+2, 2025, fans will find out how many she takes home.

 For those uninitiated, the genre refers to Italian-produced Western movies from 1964 to 1978.
 During the '60s and '70s, this new style of film began to emerge in Europe.
 While on the surface, these films mirror classic American Westerns like "3:10 to Yuma" and "High Noon," a closer look reveals that they are actually quite different.
 Aside from the language element, many of these foreign-born films have more action and less dialogue than their U.S. counterparts.
 An expressive musical score—come to be epitomized by Ennio Morricone's orchestrations—and an abundance of violence also characterize the genre.